-The Council has a track record of managing its spending within available resources.
+The Council has a track record of managing it's spending within available resources.
 Robust planning and monitoring of resources will continue throughout the MTFS period.

 The Council has an ambitious capital programme of £9.839 million over the next three years.
 Of this £1.895 million is forecast to be funded from unsupported borrowing with the majority of the rest of the funding from external grants and capital receipts.
-Whereas the Council has not had the need to undertake new borrowing in 2016/17 the Capital Financing Requirement remains high alongside the prudential indicators demonstrating affordability, sustainability and prudence.
+Whereas, the Council has not had the need to undertake new borrowing in 2016/17 the Capital Financing Requirement remains high alongside the prudential indicators demonstrating affordability, sustainability and prudence.
+Future schemes will require detailed business cases to demonstrate affordability.
 The Council will seek to maximise external funding sources to assist in the delivery of its capital vision.